-The Board of Directors has adopted a policy for the recovery of performance-based compensation from executives respecting awards in 2008 and thereafter.
+The Board of Directors has adopted a policy for the recovery of performance-based compensation from executives.
 The policy provides that the Board may require an executive to forfeit a performance-based award or repay performance-based compensation if VF is required to prepare an accounting restatement, as a result of misconduct, if such executive knowingly caused or failed to prevent such misconduct.
 The award agreements for stock options and RSUs under the Stock Plan include provisions respecting such recovery, as does the EIC Plan.